Skip to content

 Straight Lines and Curves in Physics

-When we talk about time in physics, it’s always about measured time.
-To talk about time in any other way is not physics, and does not belong to the realm of this discipline.
-This means that all discussions about time have to involve the concept of a physical clock that can be assembled in the physical world.
+This means that all discussions about time have to involve a physical clock of some kind.
 To do otherwise would be to invoke God’s clock, which would bring us into the realm of religion and metaphysics.

 The electron as a clock